Some interesting articles about Steadicams

 something just around the corner which you didn't expect to have to do.

-well but I think it's healthy to always be self critical so that you keep
+fairly well but I think it's healthy to always be self critical so that

 Question: Does Steadicam get used a lot on documentaries?

-can be very personal affairs and I think the use of Steadicam could be
+Documentaries can be very personal affairs and I think the use of

 to great effect by the director (The Vanishing of Richie Manic, Channel